Variables in Basic Scripts

-In the Movicon Basic Scripts you can use both Movicon Real Time DB variables, which result as global variables for all the project, and Basic Script local variables which are only visible within Basic routines and which are destroyed once the Basic Script has terminated.
+In the Movicon Basic Scripts you can use both the Movicon Real Time DB variables, which are global variables for all the project, and local Basic Script variables, which are only visible within Basic routines and destroyed once the Basic Script has terminated.

-For more information on sitax and use of Structure variables in the Basic script see chapter "Pointing Variables Structure".
+For more information on syntax and the use of Structure variables in the Basic script, please see chapter "Pointing Variables Structure".

-Bit type variables, when used directly with their name, are converted into boolean (true or false).
-This means that a project variable with value "1" will be read as a "true" variable inside the Basic Script and therefore with a numeric value equal to "-1".
-The "0" value is interpreted as "false" by the Basic Script which will always be a numeric value equal to "0".
-This mechanism also goes for both the reading and writing of bit variables inside Basic Scripts.
-The GetVariableValue() and SetVariableValue() basic script functions can always be used to obviate this mechanism.
-In this way the function's return value will always be the numeric value of the bit, "1" and "0", and not the boolean value.
+Bit type variables, when used directly with their name, are converted into boolean (true or false) type.
+This means that a project variable with value "1" will be read as a "true" variable in the Basic Script and, therefore, with a numeric value equal to "-1".
+The "0" value which is interpreted as "false" by the Basic Script will always be a numeric value equal to "0".
+This mechanism also applies to both the read and write of bit type variables in Basic Scripts.
+The GetVariableValue() and SetVariableValue() basic script functions can always be used to immediate this and, therefore the function's return value will always be the numeric value of the bit, "1" and "0", and not the boolean value.

 Example: